igogo-x86/HexRaysPyTools/readme.md

 ### 8) Recasting (Shift+R, Shift+L)

-Expressions from the table, can be quickly modified.
+Expressions from the table can be quickly modified.
 Select cast item or variable and press hotkey or select from Right-Click Menu Recast Variable, Return or Argument.
+It can be applied to both local and global variables.

 | Original | Shift+L | Shift+R
 | --- | --- | --- |